isala404/hacktoberfest-2018-galle-chapter/README.md

 git clone https://github.com/YOUR_USERNAME/YOUR_REPOSITORY
 # Configure where to upload the code
 git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPOSITORY
+# Tell Git to track changes of all the files in this directory
+git add .
 # Save Changes you made
-git add .
 git commit -m "Commit Message"
 # Send your code to the GitHub
 git push -u origin master